Chris Morris (satirist): Four Lions, Veep, and other appearances

 Morris completed his debut feature film Four Lions in late 2009, a satire based on a group of Islamist terrorists in Sheffield.

 It premiered at the Sundance Film Festival in January 2010 and was short-listed for the festival's World Cinema Narrative prize.
 The film (working title Boilerhouse) was picked up by Film Four.
-Morris told The Sunday Times that the film sought to do for Islamic terrorism what Dad's Army, the classic BBC comedy, did for the Nazis by showing them as "scary but also ridiculous".
+Morris told The Sunday Times that the film sought to do for Islamic terrorism what the BBC sitcom Dad's Army for the Nazis by showing them as "scary but also ridiculous".

 In 2012, Morris directed the seventh and penultimate episode of the first season of Veep, an Armando Iannucci-devised American version of The Thick of It.
 In 2013, he returned to direct two episodes for the second season of Veep, and a further episode for season three in 2014.

 In 2013, Morris appeared briefly in Richard Ayoade's The Double, a black comedy film based on the Fyodor Dostoyevsky novella of the same name.
 Morris had previously worked with Ayoade on Nathan Barley and The IT Crowd.

-In February 2014, Morris made a surprise appearance at the beginning of a Stewart Lee live show, introducing the comedian with fictional anecdotes about their work together.
-The following month, Morris appeared in the third series of Stewart Lee's Comedy Vehicle as a "hostile interrogator", a role previously occupied by Armando Iannucci.
+In February 2014, Morris made a surprise appearance at the beginning of a Stewart Lee live show, introducing Lee with fictional anecdotes about their work together.
+The following month, Morris appeared in the third series of Stewart Lee's Comedy Vehicle as a "hostile interrogator", a role previously occupied by Iannucci.

 In December 2014, it was announced that a short radio collaboration with Noel Fielding and Richard Ayoade would be broadcast on BBC Radio 6.
 According to Fielding, the work had been in progress since around 2006.
 However, in January 2015 it was decided, 'in consultation with [Morris]', that the project was not yet complete, and so the intended broadcast did not go ahead.

 The Day Shall Come

-A statement released by Film4 in February 2016 made reference to funding what would be Morris' second feature film.
+A statement released by Film4 in February 2016 made reference to funding what would be Morris's second feature film.
 In November 2017 it was reported that Morris had shot the movie, starring Anna Kendrick, in the Dominican Republic but the title was not made public.
 It was later reported in January 2018 that Jim Gaffigan and Rupert Friend had joined the cast of the still-untitled film, and that the plot would revolve around an FBI hostage situation gone wrong.
-The completed film, titled The Day Shall Come, had its world premiere at South by Southwest on 11 March 2019.
+The film, The Day Shall Come, had its world premiere at South by Southwest on 11 March 2019.